levitki/MS_Office365_licenses_tracking/README.md

 # MS_Office365_licenses_tracking
 Here are some PowerShell scripts which will give you an automation in terms of tracking MS/Office 365 licenses

-Please make sure that Public Internet is avialable from your PowerShell (v5):
+Please make sure that Public Internet is available from your PowerShell (v5):

 [Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12

 And also please install MSOnline module:

 Install-Module –Name MSOnline

 chk_licenses.ps1 is adapted to check only OFFICESUBSCRIPTION:OFFICE 365 PROPLUS